Back to top

 • Team size/skill

 • The more people you have on your team, the more money will go towards their salaries.
-On the other hand, a team that is too small will take longer to complete stages of the project, so finding the right balance is important.
-Additionally, more experienced specialists will generally be paid more than other team members.
+On the other hand, a team that is too small will take longer to complete the stages of the project, so finding the right cost balance is essential.
+Additionally, more experienced specialists will be paid more than other team members.

 • Region

-• The rates of payment to developers and other specialists vary from country to country.
+• Payment rates for mobile developers and other specialists vary from country to country.
 Thus, if you find the standard rates in your country too expensive, you might consider outsourcing or outstaffing the project to a company in a more affordable region.

 • Project duration

 • While it is commendable when projects meet their projected deadlines, it is not unusual for there to be some delays.
-In the end, all of the extra time that goes into your initiative will also correlate to expenditures.
+Ultimately, all the extra time that goes into your initiative will also correlate to expenditures.

 • Porting

-• After you build a complete game for one platform (e.g. Android/iOS), it will take more time to port it to others and make sure it works as expected.
+• After you build a complete game for one platform (e.g., Android/iOS), it will take longer to port it to others and ensure it works as expected.

 • Marketing strategy